protontypes/open-sustainable-technology/README.md

 - [se2waq](https://github.com/sentinel-hub/custom-scripts/tree/master/sentinel-2/se2waq) - Script uses Sentinel-2 data to display the spatial distribution of six relevant indicators of water quality.
 - [HydroSHEDS](https://www.hydrosheds.org/) - Offers a suite of geo-referenced data sets (vector & raster) at various scales, including river networks, watershed boundaries, drainage directions, and flow accumulations.
 - [rivamap](https://github.com/isikdogan/rivamap) - An Automated River Analysis and Mapping Engine.
+- [PyGnome](https://github.com/NOAA-ORR-ERD/PyGnome) - It is designed to support oil and other hazardous material spills in the coastal environment.
+- [VICRes](https://github.com/thanhiwer/VICRes) - The model simulates key hydrological processes occurring in a river basin (e.g., water and energy balances, streamflow routing), but does not account for the operations of artificial water reservoirs.

 ### Soil